 Financial instruments are recorded at fair value when acquired or issued.
 In subsequent periods, equities traded in an active market and derivatives are reported at fair value, with any unrealized gains and losses reported in operations.
-In addition, all bonds and guaranteed investment certificates have been designated to be in the fair value category, with gains and losses reported in operations.
+In addition, all bonds and guaranteed investment certificates are recorded at fair value, with gains and losses reported in operations.
 All other financial instruments are reported at cost or amortized cost less impairment, if applicable.
 Financial assets are tested for impairment when changes in circumstances indicate the asset could be impaired.
 Transaction costs on the acquisition, sale or issue of financial instruments are expensed for those items re-measured at fair value at each statement of financial position date and charged to the financial instrument for those measured at amortized cost.